Liza Araneta Marcos: Advocacies

 As First Lady, Araneta Marcos has been involved in matters primarily on education and culture.
 Being a part-time criminal law professor, Araneta Marcos stressed the importance of education within the country, and launches measures to support students in need.
 During the opening of the Presidential Museum at the National Library of the Philippines, Araneta Marcos also emphasized the importance of libraries in the educational system, and has loaned over 40,000 books for organizing, cleaning, and repairs.

 Aside from education, Araneta Marcos also initiated support programs on arts & crafts, and cultural activities, as she once spearheaded the full scale cultural mapping program within her husband's province, Ilocos Norte, during her time as the province's first lady.
 Araneta Marcos also launched cultural enhancement, preservation, industrial, and tourism programs which aims to support the local communities, particularly in the weaving industry.

 Araneta Marcos is also a known supporter for the arts, wherein she serves as one of the Board of Trustees at the Asian Cultural Council since 2016, and has inaugurated support programs for various artists.

-The Marcos couple (2nd from left and 4th from right) visiting the Philippine Pavilion at Expo 2025 in Osaka with Tourism Secretary Christina Frasco, June 21, 2025.
+The Marcos couple (2nd from left and 4th from right) visiting the Philippine Pavilion at Expo 2025 in Osaka with then-tourism secretary Christina Frasco, June 21, 2025.

 She also considers the rehabilitation of the Pasig River as a top priority in order to restore the river's former beauty, wishing to transform the Pasig River into an attraction like the River Thames in the United Kingdom, the Chao Phraya River in Thailand, and the Seine in France as "arteries of commerce, lifestyle, tourism, and culture" that "draw visitors from home and overseas".
-Araneta Marcos also spearheaded the implementation of the Pasig Bigyang Buhay Muli Project, a river rehabilitation project that includes the construction of the Pasig River Esplanade, a riverfront esplanade project located along the Pasig River, and will feature a variety of parks, open spaces, shops, bike lanes, and walk paths, in collaboration with his husband, President Bongbong Marcos, DHSUD Secretary Jose Acuzar, WTA Design Studio Principal Architect William Ti Jr., and other local officials.
+Araneta Marcos also spearheaded the implementation of the Pasig Bigyang Buhay Muli Project, a river rehabilitation project that includes the construction of the Pasig River Esplanade, a riverfront esplanade project located along the Pasig River, and will feature a variety of parks, open spaces, shops, bike lanes, and walk paths, in collaboration with his husband, President Bongbong Marcos, DHSUD secretary Jose Acuzar, WTA Design Studio principal architect William Ti Jr., and other local officials.